nordquant/dbtlearn-snowflake-importer/course-resources.md

 GRANT USAGE ON FUTURE SCHEMAS IN DATABASE AIRBNB to ROLE REPORTER;
 GRANT SELECT ON ALL TABLES IN SCHEMA AIRBNB.RAW to ROLE REPORTER;
 GRANT SELECT ON FUTURE TABLES IN SCHEMA AIRBNB.RAW to ROLE REPORTER;
+GRANT SELECT ON ALL TABLES IN SCHEMA AIRBNB.DEV to ROLE REPORTER;
+GRANT SELECT ON FUTURE TABLES IN SCHEMA AIRBNB.DEV to ROLE REPORTER;

 ```

 # Python and Virtualenv setup, and dbt installation - Windows